 Eventmasters is an official provider of The Open corporate hospitality packages and VIP tickets.

-Treat your valuable clients to a fabulous experience at Royal Portrush in 2019.
-A splendid range of corporate hospitality facilities will be available at the tournament including the Champions Club, the Claret Jug Suites and Pavilion.
+Treat your valuable clients to a fabulous experience at Royal St George’s in 2021.
+A splendid range of corporate hospitality facilities and packages will be available at the tournament, so why not ensure you and your esteemed guests experience the legendary golf tournament in style!

 Why not join us?
 View our Open hospitality packages today!